Generalised continuation by means of right limits: Poincar e simple pole series and generalised continuation

+The class of inner PSP-series is an interesting class of functions for which we will prove unique \rrlcy.
+It clearly contains the rational functions which are regular on $\PP\setminus\S$ and whose poles are simple, but we are more interested in the case where $\S$ is a natural boundary.
 Our terminology is motivated by Poincar\'e's article \cite{PoinF} (see also \cite{PoinA}), where he studies this kind of series; assuming that the support of~$\rho$ is dense in~$\S$, Poincar\'e proves that the unit circle is a natural boundary for $\Sig(\rho)^\pm$ and he discusses the relationship between the two functions.
 Later Borel, Wolff and Denjoy studied such series, considering also more general distributions of poles~$\la$ (not restricted to lie on~$\S$).
 The subclass of PSP-series $\Sig(\rho)$ with $\supp\rho$ contained in the set of roots of unity was studied in \cite{MS1} for dynamical reasons, in relation with small divisor problems.

-Notice that one might be tempted to enlarge considerably the framework by considering series of rational functions which are regular in $\PP\setminus\S$ rather than series of simple poles.
-However one must be aware that such an expansion may represent a constant function in~$\D$ and another constant function in~$\E$, a phenomenon which certainly does not fit with our intuition of what generalized analytic continuation should be (see \cite{PoinA}, \cite{RS}).

-The class of inner PSP-series is an interesting class of functions for which we shall prove unique \rrlcy.
-It clearly contains the rational functions which are regular on $\PP\setminus\S$ and whose poles are simple, but we are more interested in the case where $\S$ is a natural boundary.

 Any inner PSP-series uniquely determines the associated outer PSP-series, because $\rho$ and thus $\Sig(\rho)^-$ are uniquely determined by $\Sig(\rho)^+$: